How Much Does An E-commerce Website Cost?

 What to consider when planning an e-commerce website

 We cut our teeth on e-commerce design back in 1996 while working on an e-commerce website for Foot Locker.
 The project budget was approximately $500,000, which may sound expensive but was only less than 1% of $60 million in online sales.
-Most small to mid-size retailers don’t have the budget or the requirements of a Foot Locker, and fortunately, there are a myriad of solutions to get smaller e-commerce businesses up and running.
+Most small to mid-size retailers don’t have the budget or the requirements of a Foot Locker, and fortunately, there is a myriad of solutions to get smaller e-commerce businesses up and running.

 For a no-nonsense estimate on your web project, please fill out our Inquiry Form and we’ll respond within 12 hours.